ethereum-oasis-op/baseline/examples/bri-3/docs/zeroKnowledge/circuits/snarkjs.md

 [Detailed Instructions](https://github.com/iden3/snarkjs)

 We are going to use the Groth16 zk-SNARK protocol.
-To use this protocol, we need to generate a trusted setup.
-Groth16 requires a per circuit trusted setup.
-This trusted setup consists of 2 parts:
+To use this protocol, we need to generate a trusted setup, which will be completed in 2 phases (circuit-independent and circuit-specific).
+The goal of the setup is to generate trustworthy cryptographic keys for securing the zero-knowledge proof systems.

-- The powers of tau, which is independent of the circuit.
+- Phase 1 (circuit-independent): Powers of tau ceremony.
+This ensures that the toxic waste generated during the trusted setup is discarded and guarantees zero-knowledge of the resulting proofs, even if all participants were compromised.

-- The phase 2, which depends on the circuit.
+- Phase 2 (circuit-specific): Compiles the circuit and generates the proving and verification keys.

-The commands for these two steps have been combined into ptau.sh and circuit.sh, respectively.
+The commands for these two phases have been combined into ptau.sh and circuit.sh, respectively.

-Step 1: `npm run snarkjs:ptau`
+Phase 1: `npm run snarkjs:ptau`

-Step 2: `npm run snarkjs:circuit`
+Phase 2: `npm run snarkjs:circuit`